teepluss/laravel-theme/README.md

 ~~~
 > If you change the facade name you can add an option --facade="Alias".

-To delete exsisting theme, use the command:
+To delete an existing theme, use the command:

 ~~~
 php artisan theme:destroy default